pulp-bio/tcn_under_review/README.md

 ## Usage

-The files expose the TCN's implementation and PyTorch, and already contain the generated TCN's structure's table in the file ``tcn_table.txt``.
+The files expose the TCN's implementation and PyTorch and the file ``tcn_table.txt`` already contains the generated TCN's structure table.

 The requirements (see ``requirements.txt``) are the Python packages PyTorch 1.9.0 and torchinfo 1.8.0, quickly installable via the shell with
 ```